CV World Cases: The planet continues on an

 numbers compared to 2020 are 4544 to 4248 and deaths are 846 compared to 797.

-As always, I hope you enjoy today’s holidays and observances, factoids of interest for this day in history, a video recording of “One Bad Apple” by the Osmonds; the fact that you do not need to be sophomoric to get your point across; and a quote by J.G.
-Ballard on Watergate, secure in the knowledge that if you want to send a gift for any memorable events like Valentine’s Day or St. Patrick’s Day, college graduations, birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
+As always, I hope you enjoy today’s holidays and observances, factoids of interest for this day in history, a recording link to “Duke of Earl” by Gene Chandler, the fact that you detest people who engage in sollevation, and a quote by Bonnie Hanssen on her lack of knowledge of her husband’s spying, secure in the knowledge that if you want to send a gift for any memorable events like Valentine’s Day or St. Patrick’s Day, college graduations, birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
 Please contact me for details on pricing.

 On this day in: